DrakeData/MSDS434-Final/README.md

 #### My Learnings
 - How to load a dataset into BigQuery
-- Run a basic Machine Learning (ML) Regression Model within BiqQuery
+- Run a basic Machine Learning (ML) Regression Model within BigQuery
 - View results of model and evaluate how it performed

 #### Code Used